-The primary mechanism for involving the disability community in the accountability and evaluation components of the LMAPD is through representation of the LMAPD Outcome Measures Working Group.
-The Working Group is composed of representatives from the disability community, Social Development Canada - Manitoba Region, and Manitoba departments which currently deliver services that are funded under the LMAPD or are anticipated to be cost-shared in the future.
+There are two primary mechanisms used to involve the disability community in the accountability and evaluation components of the LMAPD.
+The first mechanism is through representation of the disability community in the LMAPD Outcome Measures Working Group.
+The Working Group is composed of representatives from the disability community, service providers, Social Development Canada - Manitoba Region, and Manitoba departments which currently deliver services that are funded under the LMAPD or are anticipated to be cost-shared in the future.
+As a result of the agreement to extend the LMAPD in its current form until March 31, 2007, the LMAPD Outcomes Measures Working Group did not meet in 2005/06 and is not scheduled to reconvene until such time that the LMAPD successor agreement is reached.

-Another mechanism for input is the Joint Community and Government Consultation on Disability and Employment Issues, established to provide a forum for the disability community and government to discuss issues affecting the employment of people with disabilities.
-The Joint Consultation group is co-chaired by a representative of the disability community and a representative of the provincial government and is composed of members of the disability community (consumers, service providers and advocates) and government staff from the two provincial departments that provide employment-related services to persons with disabilities (Advanced Education and Training; and Family Services and Housing).
+The second mechanism for community input is the Joint Community and Government Members Committee on Disability-Related Employment and Income Assistance Issues, established to provide a forum for the disability community and government to discuss issues affecting the employment of people with disabilities.
+The Joint Committee is co-chaired by a representative of the disability community and a representative of the provincial government and is composed of members of the disability community (consumers, service providers and advocates) and government staff from the two provincial departments that provide employment-related services to persons with disabilities (Advanced Education and Training; and Family Services and Housing).